Consider showing warning messages about same-named aliases - either directly or perhaps via the "did you mean gem"

 a new alias and noticed that I have had already two other, same

 named aliases.
 It is no big deal but I was only wondering whether

 the above behaviour to not show any warning was just an oversight

 or whether it is deliberate.

-Updated by znz (Kazuhiro NISHIYAMA) almost 2 years ago
+Updated by znz (Kazuhiro NISHIYAMA) about 2 years ago

 In following example,

 duplicated_def only, but rubocop warns all combinations.